Program

 Session 7 – Adressing the drivers of the bakery business future; how will we re-invent bakery?

 Which drivers for bakery business can we identify from the insights gathered over the congress?
-This session will bring the audience through an insightfull take-home strategic basket filling.
+This session will bring the audience through an insightful take-home strategic basket filling.

 Time and session # Themes and Speakers